 In addition to the obvious positive environmental impacts of choosing public transportation over a car, there are a number of other reasons to hop on a bus or train.

-Cost of Public transportation
+Cost of public transportation

 Public transportation is almost always cheaper than renting a car and paying for gas.
 And it’s faster than walking so you can cover more ground in a day.

-Convenience of Public transportation
+Convenience of public transportation

 In most major cities, public transportation will take you anywhere you want to go.
 Plus, you’ll never have to worry about parking a car or following street signs written only in Chinese.